jeffklassen/react-express-webpack-seed/README.md

 This is a _very_ simple seed project used for bootstrapping a static webserver.

-Simply clone the project, then `npm install && npm start`
+Simply clone the project, then `npm install && npm run webpack && npm start`

 ## Run with docker